French corvette Poulette (1781)

 Poulette was a French Coquette-class corvette built to a design by Joseph-Marie-Blaise Coulomb and launched in March 1781.
-She served the French navy until 1793 when the British captured her at Toulon in 1793.
-She served briefly in the Royal Navy, including at the battle of Genoa in 1795, until she was burned in October 1796 to prevent her falling into French hands.
+She served the French navy until 1793, when the British captured her at Toulon.
+She served briefly in the Royal Navy, including at the battle of Genoa in 1795, until she was burned in October 1796, to prevent her falling into French hands.

 French career

-On 18 December 1782, she departed Toulon with the frigates Précieuse and Prosélyte to escort a convoy to the Caribbean, comprising the fluyts Gracieuse, Rhône and Durance.
+On 18 December 1782, Poulette departed Toulon with the frigates Précieuse and Prosélyte to escort a convoy to the Caribbean, comprising the flûtes Gracieuse, Rhône and Durance.

-In 1784, she sailed for a mission to the Middle East under Pierre-Dimas Thierry, Marquis de la Prévalaye, and in 1789 she was sent to Martinique.
+In 1784, she sailed for a mission to the Middle East under Pierre-Dimas Thierry, Marquis de la Prévalaye, and in 1789, she was sent to Martinique.